 Born and raised on the Upper West Side, Lady Gaga is as New York as they come.
 The singer spent her childhood taking music lessons in the city before bursting onto the local scene.
 Nowadays, she has a coveted address overlooking Central Park.

 Johansson’s New York ties run deep.
 The actress was born in Manhattan and grew up taking acting classes in Greenwich Village and Union Square.
-She splits her time between Europe and New York these days, but she still considers herself a true New Yorker.
+She splits her time between Europe and New York these days, but she still considers herself a real New Yorker.

 Originally from England, Watts has lived all over the world—Wales, Australia, Japan, LA—but New York City is where she chooses to hang her hat these days.
 Like many of the stars on this list, the Academy Award-nominated actress has an apartment in Tribeca, where she lives with her two children.

 The star of Romeo and Juliet and Homeland is a born and bred New Yorker.
 Like most of the celebs on this list, Danes has come and gone from New York over the years, but it looks like now she’s here to stay.
 The actress recently moved from a Soho loft to a gorgeous West Village townhouse with her husband Hugh Dancy and her family in tow.

 Aussie actor and Wolverine star Hugh Jackman has been a New Yorker for decades.
 The West Village is his closest stomping ground, as the actor and his family occupy a triplex on Perry Street with stunning views over the Hudson.

 Since her split from Tom Cruise, the Dawson’s Creek alum has called Chelsea home, renting out a penthouse apartment in the super central neighborhood with daughter Suri.